A guide to buying cannabis seeds

 Some strains are easier to grow than others because they are more resistant to mold and pests, so if you’re new to growing, you may want to try an easier strain to start.

 Some strains also take longer to grow than others.
-Depending on whether you’re growing indoors or outdoors, you may want to grow a quicker marijuana strain if you live in a climate that get cold and wet early in the season.
+Depending on whether you’re growing indoors or outdoors, you may want to grow a quick-finishing marijuana strain if you live in a climate that gets cold and wet early in the season.
 For example, indicas are known for having a shorter flowering time than sativas.

 What’s the difference between regular, feminized, and autoflower seeds?